 With fewer cars and more people out and about, the places we live in should be safer, friendlier, quieter and cleaner places.

-You can help raise awareness and reduce traffic speed in your local roads by taking part in Community Speed Watch (CSW), working in partnership with your Safer Neighbourhood Team.
+You can help raise awareness and reduce traffic speed in your local roads by taking part in Community Speed Watch (CSW), working in partnership with your Neighbourhood Policing Team.
 This enables members of the community to carry out speed checks, which are then reported to Dorset Police.

 Further Information and advice about speed limits and other road safety information websites